bilde2910/FreeField/docs/setup.rst

 Please check that you are not able to access these directories from the browser before you continue setting up FreeField.

+.. danger:: If you do not deny all direct access to /includes (via e.g.
+            ``deny all``), any user would be able to break your entire FreeField installation beyond repair, and might even compromise the security of your server.
+Files in this directory contains code that is only supposed to be executed in controlled circumstances.
+The behavior of this code in circumstances of direct execution has not been tested.

 Other web servers
 ^^^^^^^^^^^^^^^^^